 The Tufts Distinction Awards are an important way to recognize the exceptional accomplishments of staff and faculty and affirm our shared values as a community.
 We encourage everyone to participate, and we hope you will take some time to reflect on who among your colleagues is due for some well-deserved applause.

 For an introduction to the spirit behind the awards, watch a video from the first two years of the program, featuring reflections by then-President Bacow.

 All Tufts staff and faculty who are benefits-eligible can be nominated for a Distinction Award.
 Nominees must have successfully completed their probationary period.
 The awards recognize the qualities or achievements as described in four award categories, but are not meant to reward accomplishments in teaching or research.
 Additionally, only people directly employed by Tufts are eligible.
-This means that temporary workers and those employed by outside contractors, such as UGL Services-Unicco Operations, are not eligible.
+This means that temporary workers and those employed by outside contractors, such as DTZ, Inc. (formerly UGL -Unicco), are not eligible.
 Members of the staff and faculty who are serving on the Selection Committee for this year’s awards, as well as members of the university’s Academic Council*, are also ineligible.
 In addition, individuals and teams are not eligible to win in consecutive years.

 In addition to being recognized at the Distinction Awards celebration, individual winners and members of winning teams receive a cash award.